aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 > Don't force users of a component to depend on things they don't need.

-CRP is another principle that helps us to decide which modules should be placed into a component. **Modules that tend to be reused together belong to the same component.**
+CRP is another principle that helps us to decide which modules should be placed into a component. **Modules that tend to be reused together belong to the same component.** In such a component, we'd expect to see **modules** that have lots of **dependencies on each other** – coupled modules.

 The CRP tells us: